Oxford – View of the city from the church tower

 We have documented what one of the typical old dining rooms looks like – but unfortunately Harry Potter wasn’t there at the time.

-But of course Oxford is not just a pure student city, it also has a surprising amount of industry and “normal” life.
+However, Oxford is not just purely for students.
+It also has a surprising amount of industry and “normal” life.
 The “Covered Market” is also very nice.
 A little tip: ‘Bens Cookies‘ – delicious homemade biscuits to die for!

 More info: Oxford University website and Website of the city of Oyford

-Of course, little things like the coat of arms of the college are also very important, which is reflected in a very simplified form on the scarves and the oars of the boat crews (the annual rowing competition between Oxford and Cambridge is legendary).
+Of course, little things like the coat of arms of the college are also very important, and this is reflected in a very simplified form on the scarves and the oars of the boat crews.
+(The annual rowing competition between Oxford and Cambridge is legendary).

-But not only there – a simplified coat of arms can even be found on the teacups of the colleges.
+It is not only seen there – a simplified coat of arms can even be found on the college teacups.

 As a little appetizer, the University of Oxford from above: